Same-Language-Subtitling

 Same Language Subtitling (SLS)

-accurate subtitling on a phonemic level
+is adding accurate subtitling on a phonemic level

 to the lyrics of existing film songs or music videos,